John Roston: About Me

 Appointed to the Research Advisory Board of Canarie, an independent body funded by the federal government to manage Canada's next generation internet research network.

-Appointed as a City Council representative on the Richmond Museum Society Board of Directors.
+For a period, appointed as a City Council representative on the Richmond Museum Society Board of Directors.
 Subsequently elected Treasurer.

-Block Captain in the Richmond BlockWatch program.
+For a period, Block Captain in the Richmond BlockWatch program.

 Founder and Coordinator of Plug-in Richmond, a group of electric vehicle drivers in Richmond offering information for drivers interested in switching to an electric vehicle as a primary or secondary vehicle.